 As a photographer, I’m drawn to borderlands, boundaries, marginal places.
 Abandoned shipyards.
 Factory towns in decline.
 Outskirts and interstices of big cities.
 Oilfields and quarries.
 Sprawling industrial farmlands.
 Warehouse districts.
 Desert communities.
 Clearcutting sites.
 Seaside towns and carnival parks in the off season.

 Part of my attraction to such places is idiosyncratic: I see more clearly, more viscerally, when I’m lost on a backroad with a camera and no particular plan—just a restless curiosity illuminated by another dawn glowing darkly beyond my motel window.

 Part of the attraction is pragmatic: chances are no one else has thought to shoot this particular place and I can work methodically and without interruption (save for the occasional security guard / attack dog / unmarked mineshaft / toxic waste dump).

-Part of the attraction is aesthetic: our compulsion to remake in our own image the lands we inhabit reveals something profound about who we are.
+Part of the attraction is aesthetic: our compulsion to remake the lands we inhabit reveals something profound about who we are.

 And the final part of the attraction isn’t so much an attraction as it is a deeper, more urgent sense of responsibility: as a photographer you can show people things they otherwise might never see or consider worthy of rumination—things that could change the way they think about the world and the impact they have on it—so you’d better have at it.